The Library Searching for Documents

 If you want to share your story, how you’re feeling, anything – however small you think it might be – come over to Untangle.
 We’re all in this terrible club together.

-My own battle with death anniversaries
+My own battle with the death anniversary

-I lost my loved one in 2017.
-Unsurprisingly, it ripped my world apart.
-For the first year, I went into survival mode – for me, that meant suppression.
 It seemed logical to ignore the things that made me feel bad, and this was unlike anything else.
 After all, if you stick your head in the sand for long enough, maybe one’s troubles will dissolve into sweet nothingness?
 Of course, it never quite works out that way.
 My bereavement counsellor didn’t think so.
 And it certainly didn’t for me.
 Suppression has long been known to extend the lifespan of unwanted feelings.
+My symptoms were all over the place.

 Picture of loved one for death anniversary